 This is where we stayed during our overnight in Cologne, and we wish we had more time!
 First of all, it is right across the bridge from the Cologne Cathedral and has the most gorgeous views of the Rhine, the iconic Hohenzollern Bridge, and the cathedral itself.

 We were a short walk to the Christmas markets from this hotel, which is beautifully decorated and has 4 restaurants and a bar/lounge.
-For a comfortable stay with friendly and helpful staff, this is the place at $185 per night.
+For a comfortable stay with friendly and helpful staff, this is the place.

 Luxury: Excelsior Hotel Ernst